polentadb/polenta-db-java/README.md

+# Polenta DB

-# Polenta - Java in-memory database
+Polenta DB is an in-memory database.

-polenta-db - in-memory database

-implemented in Java - TCP protocol version
+This version is implemented in Java, and uses TCP as communication protocol between clients and server.

+Either Java driver or JDBC driver can be used by clients, avoiding them to have to handle TCP details.

 # Doc